GeoAdapt: Self-Supervised Test-Time Adaptation in LiDAR Place Recognition Using Geometric Priors: Experimental Settings

 \subsection{Datasets}

 We evaluate our proposed approach using two source datasets and three target datasets. \textbf{Source: } We use the MulRan \cite{mulran20} and KITTI Odometry \cite{geiger2013kittidataset} datasets for source pre-training, both of which were collected using vehicle-mounted sensors in urban environments.
-We follow \cite{vid2022logg3d} and use a combination of MulRan sequences 01 and 02 from the DCC environment and sequences 01 and 03 from the Riverside environment for training, and use all 11 KITTI sequences when training. \textbf{Target: } We further subdivide our target datasets into two categories: those experiencing a `moderate' domain shift, representing urban-to-urban TTA, and those experiencing a `severe' domain shift, representing the much more challenging urban-to-natural TTA scenario.
+We follow \cite{vid2022logg3d} and use a combination of MulRan sequences 01 and 02 from the DCC environment and sequences 01 and 03 from the Riverside environment for training, and use all 11 KITTI sequences when training. \textbf{Target: } We further subdivide our target datasets into two categories: those experiencing a `moderate' domain shift, representing urban-to-urban {or urban-to-campus} TTA, and those experiencing a `severe' domain shift, representing the much more challenging urban-to-natural TTA scenario.
 For the `moderate' datasets we use the ALITA \cite{yin2022alita} and NCLT \cite{ncarlevaris-2015a} datasets.
-For ALITA we use the proposed training, query and database splits proposed by the authors of the dataset, while for NCLT we use sequences (2012-01-08, 2012-01-15) for training and sequences (2012-11-04, 2012-11-16, 2012-11-17, 2012-12-01, 2013-02-23, 2013-04-05) for evaluation, following the same query/database split used in \cite{xu2021disco}.
-For the `severe' target datasets we use the recently introduced Wild-Places \cite{knights2023wildplaces} benchmark dataset, a natural place recognition dataset recorded across two large-scale natural environments (\textit{Venman} and \textit{Karawatha}).
+For ALITA we use the training, query and database splits proposed by the authors of the dataset, while for NCLT we use sequences (2012-01-08, 2012-01-15) for training and sequences (2012-11-04, 2012-11-16, 2012-11-17, 2012-12-01, 2013-02-23, 2013-04-05) for evaluation, following the same query/database split used in \cite{xu2021disco}.
+For the `severe' target datasets we use the recently introduced Wild-Places \cite{knights2023wildplaces} benchmark dataset, a natural place recognition dataset recorded across two large-scale natural environments.
+We use {Wild-Places (V)} and Wild-Places (K) to refer to the \textit{\underline{V}enman} and \textit{\underline{K}arawatha} environments in the Wild-Places dataset respectively, and use the \textit{inter-sequence} training and evaluation setup established by the authors.
 Table \ref{tab:datasets} outlines the environment, sensors and training splits for each of the source and target datasets used in our experiments.